LatentLens: Revealing Highly Interpretable Visual Tokens in LLMs: Limitations

 \item \textbf{Noun bias:} The dominance of nouns in our nearest-neighbor results (approximately 45--50\% as shown in \Cref{app:pos_attributes}) may partly reflect corpus biases in Visual Genome rather than fundamental properties of visual token representations.
 Visual Genome's region descriptions naturally emphasize objects and entities over actions or relations.

-\item \textbf{Model scope:} While we study 10 VLM configurations (9 controlled setups plus Qwen2-VL), our findings may not generalize to architectures that differ substantially from the transformer-based models we analyze.
+\item \textbf{Model scope:} While we study 15 VLM configurations (9 controlled setups plus 6 off-the-shelf VLMs), our findings may not generalize to architectures that differ substantially from the transformer-based models we analyze.
 In particular, we focus on frozen LLMs with MLP connectors; models with different connector architectures (e.g., Q-Former, Perceiver) or training paradigms may exhibit different interpretability patterns.

 \item \textbf{Evaluation subjectivity:} Despite validating our LLM judge against human annotations ($\kappa = 0.68$), interpretability judgments retain inherent subjectivity.
 What constitutes a ``meaningful'' interpretation depends on the task and context.
 Our binary interpretable/non-interpretable classification may miss nuances in interpretation quality. \end{itemize}